 Cover the dough with plastic wrap or a damp kitchen towel and allow to proof for at least 8 and up to 12 hours.
 Depending on your schedule, you can make the dough at night and allow to proof overnight and bake in the morning, or make the dough in the morning and bake in the evening.

 After "proofing" your dough should have risen and approximately doubled.
 It should have a curved dome and look a bit like a distended belly.
-If you poke it, it should slowly come back.
+If you poke it with a floured finger, it should slowly come back.

 With wet fingers, grab the dough with both hands and rise it high above the bowl and allow it to stretch.
 As it returns to the bowl, fold it over itself.

 Wait about 90 seconds and repeat the stretching 2 more times.
 After the 3rd stretch, mound the dough into the parchment lined bowl, shaping it so the "seam" is on the bottom.
-Place the dough into the refrigerator while you heat your dutch oven.
-Dust with lightly with flour.
+Dust the dough lightly with flour and place in the refrigerator while you heat your dutch oven.

 Heat oven to 500* (or 475* on convection setting, which is what I use).

 Place the dutch oven (covered) in the oven and allow it to heat for 45 minutes to an hour.